The Haunting (TV series): The Haunting of Hill House

 Production on the series began in October 2017 in Atlanta, Georgia, with location filming in the city and its environs.
-Bisham Manor, former name of the property located in LaGrange, served as the exterior of "Hill House."
+Bisham Manor, former name of the property located in LaGrange, served as the exterior of "Hill House".
 The house's interior settings were filmed at EUE/Screen Gem Studios in Atlanta.

 The Haunting of Bly Manor

-On February 21, 2019, Netflix ordered a second installment of The Haunting anthology series, titled The Haunting of Bly Manor, to be based on The Turn of the Screw by Henry James.
-Though it would serve as a follow-up to The Haunting of Hill House, Bly Manor is a standalone story and that there would be "no dramatic link between The Haunting of Bly Manor and its predecessor."
+On February 21, 2019, Netflix ordered a second installment of The Haunting anthology series, titled The Haunting of Bly Manor, to be based on the 1898 The Turn of the Screw novella by Henry James.
+Though it serves as a follow-up to The Haunting of Hill House, Bly Manor is a standalone story and there is "no dramatic link between The Haunting of Bly Manor and its predecessor."

 The series stars recurring cast members Victoria Pedretti, Henry Thomas, Oliver Jackson-Cohen and Kate Siegel, along with T'Nia Miller, Catherine Parker, Rahul Kohli, Benjamin Evan Ainsworth, Amelie Smith and Amelia Eve.
 The nine-episode series was released on October 9, 2020.
 Although the prominent source for the adaptation is The Turn of the Screw, the season also adapts (some more loosely) multiple James works, some of which had never been adapted previously.

 Future

 Following the release of The Haunting of Bly Manor, Flanagan confirmed on Twitter in December 2020 that there were "no plans for more chapters" of the series, though he added that he would keep fans informed "if things change".
+Flanagan confirmed in November 2023 that were a third installment to be commissioned, the season would adapt Richard Matheson's Hell House and be titled The Haunting of Hell House; however, the rights were not yet available.